I don’t know anyone who has been to Konya. In fact, I don’t know anyone who has ever mentioned that they would like to go to Konya.

-The other one is one of two magnificent Ottoman imperial mosques in Konya – the Aziziye Mosque, built in 1874.
-This 19th century structure was the most recent historical building that I saw in the city.
+The other one is the magnificent Ottoman imperial mosque – the Aziziye Mosque, built in 1874.
+This 19th century structure was the most recent historic building that I saw in the city.

-Otherwise, the whole area is full of character and charm despite the fact that, at times, it also seems a bit neglected.
-But, that very unique atmosphere is so appropriate as a perfect setting for such magnificent historical structures.
+Otherwise, the whole area is full of character and charm, despite the fact that it also seems a bit neglected.
+But, that very unique atmosphere is so appropriate as a perfect setting for such magnificent historic structures.

 SELIMIYE MOSQUE & MEVLANA MUSEUM